- Aktive Kultur Reisen

 Single supplement: 350 €

-An intense trip in which India is experienced with all its facets and quite authentic.
-You will be traveling in a small group with your backpacks, enjoy many fun activities, stay in budget accommodation and take mostly overnight buses and trains to commute.
-For the first 2 weeks, you will have an experienced guide for the Northern India part available.
-After that, you travel Kerala in a Vehicle with a private driver.
+An overwhelming journey in which India is experienced with all its facets and quite authentic.
+You will travel in a small group with a guide.
+For the first 2 weeks you will have an experienced guide for the Northern India part available.
+After that you are in Kerala in a car with a private driver.
 India can pose many challenges, but those who master them will have a very special travel experience.

 Backpacker Trip 2020